Victoria's Great Outdoors

 - Bunyip State Park.
 This beautiful park provides a unique camping experience close to Melbourne.
 To add to the existing camping offering, the Dyers Picnic Area will be upgraded to include a camping area with upgraded picnic tables and new fire places.

 - Peachtree Creek Campground adjacent to Croajingolong National Park.
 Planned upgrades include a new toilet and other amenities, improvements to vehicle and walking access and site layout, and new signage.
-Visitors and interested people learn more by visiting can have a say through community consultation (October and November 2020) to help plan these upgrades by visiting Engage Vic.

 Upcoming camping area improvements

 Between now and the end of 2023 campers can look forward to an improved camping experience at:

 - Camerons Bend Campground in Warby Ovens National Park, on Yorta Yorta country.
 Upgrades will better define campsites, provide signage, and make sure that all visitors canoeing can easily access the Lower Ovens Canoe Trail.

 - Wills Bend Campground on Yorta Yorta country.
 This Murray River campsite will provide a more accessible riverside bush camping experience with upgraded facilities and will clearly define camping areas to protect environmental and cultural values.